Rugelach

 Filled with homemade apricot Lekvar and apricot preserves toasted almonds, almond paste and diced dried apricots.

-CHERRY/WALNUT filled with cherry preserves, dried cherries, walnuts and cardamom sugar
+Filled with cherry preserves, dried cherries, walnuts and cardamom sugar

-BLUEBERRY, filled with blueberry preserves, dried blueberries and pieces of semi confit orange peel.
+Filled with blueberry preserves, dried blueberries and pieces of semi confit orange peel.

-RASPBERRY, filled with raspberry preserves and chocolate chips.
+Filled with raspberry preserves and chocolate chips

 You will receive a pound of cookies.